 “I can’t do it,” he sobbed.
 “I just can’t.”
 The dog had this faraway look in its eyes now, was only dimly whimpering.
 He tried to tell himself that it was thinking about some long lean steak or impossible rabbit, on a sunny day, in ever-youth.
-It was probably really thinking his last thoughts of his master betraying him, cursing the day he ever looked in his eyes with love, no longer wishing to live.
+But its eyes just showed betrayal.

 Johnny put his hands on the rock again, the dog sensed it and his ears pricked up.
-Johnny heaved it up, the wind was blowing his tears away as quickly as they came.
+Johnny heaved the rock up, the wind was blowing his tears away as quickly as they came.
 “It would be better to let it die, wouldn’t it?”

 —What are you, God?

 —Shut up Garry!